paulbuzakov/tmuxconfig/README.md

 # Small talk about …

 In this repository, you will find all of my personal settings for tmux.
 Configuration has keyboard shortcuts that I use them a lot in what I'm doing.
-It's not ideal and other collegs have much more color in their themes and other functionalities, but I love ideas of minimalist world.
+It's not ideal and other colleagues have much more color in their themes and other functionalities, but I love ideas of minimalist world.

 Before getting started, you should install [Lazygit](https://github.com/jesseduffield/lazygit).
 I use this package a lot and find it useful.